 brutal injuries the war can inflict, help is available along the way.

-assistance to these deserving veterans and their families.
-From driver’s rehabilitation
+direct assistance to these deserving veterans and their families.
+From driver’s

-services for veterans with traumatic brain injuries to grants that assure funding
+rehabilitation services for veterans with traumatic brain injuries to grants that

-that addresses gaps in outreach, screening and treatment for post-service mental
+addresses gaps in outreach, screening and treatment for post-service mental health

-Last year’s grants funded amputee support programs, assistance for homeless veterans,
+Last year’s grants funded emotional and physicial rehabilitation programs for homeless

 Funds to support the Trust result from the generosity of donors through workplace